open-power/skiboot/doc/overview.rst

 manually generated, not automatically generated.

-We use CCAN for a bunch of helper code, turning on things like DEBUG_LOCKS and DEBUG_MALLOC as these are not a performance issue for us, and we like to be careful.
+We use CCAN for a bunch of helper code, turning on things like DEBUG_LOCKS as these are not a performance issue for us, and we like to be careful.

 In include/config.h there are defines for turning on extra tracing.
 OPAL is what we name the interface from skiboot to OS (Linux).